-The JCC East Bay’s award-winning preschool is a play-based, nurturing environment.
-We believe that it is important to focus on the whole child, integrating a variety of activities into our daily schedule and connecting Jewish values with anti-bias education to teach the social-emotional and critical thinking skills that are the foundation of lifelong learning.
+The JCC East Bay’s award-winning preschool is an inclusive, play-based, nurturing environment.
+We believe that it is important to focus on the whole child, integrating a variety of activities into our daily schedule and connecting Jewish values with relationship-based inclusion practice and anti-bias education to teach the social-emotional and critical thinking skills that are the foundation of lifelong learning.

 Learn more about our philosophy, values, and curriculum below.